Class Attendance and Withdrawal

 Excessive absence policy Anytime during the semester when a student exceeds the total number of hours of absences allowed, an instructor may drop the student for excessive absences with a grade of WF.
 Students may regain admittance to a course only by permission of the instructor.
 A student auditing a course who fails to meet class participation and assignment requirements or who exceeds the total number of allowed absences may be dropped from the course by the instructor and assigned a grade of W. Any grade assigned as a W, WF, WC, or WM may result in a student debt to VA.

 Absence for military duty Military reservists who are called to active duty or active duty military personnel who receive change-of-station orders or deployment orders during an academic semester may officially withdraw from the university with a full refund of matriculation fees upon providing a copy of the official orders.
 Those who have completed sufficient work may be awarded a grade and credit or an I (Incomplete) grade.
 Military withdrawals are not granted for TDY assignments.

 Course withdrawals Students who wish to drop a course after the official schedule change period has ended must officially withdraw from the course.
-The student is responsible for notifying the CSU Veterans Affairs Office.
+The student is responsible for notifying the Military Enrollment and Adult Learner Department.
 Students must withdraw from courses through MyCSU.

 Administrative withdrawal An academic dean may withdraw a student from a course when, in consultation with the instructor, the dean determines that the student has not satisfied the prerequisites for the course.